Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Numerical Experiments

-(5) `ECB*': The same as `ECB', except the \cycconstrs~are added via branch-and-cut as in section \ref{subsec:b_and_c}.
+(5) ``ECB*": The same as ``ECB", except the \cycconstrs~are added via branch-and-cut framework as in Section \ref{subsec:b_and_c}. {\cblue The number of added cuts is bounded at 200.}

 We also provide initial feasible solutions as {\it warm-start} solutions, which are helpful to speedup the convergence for many of the large instances.
-Those initial feasible solutions are obtained by solving ACOPF-QC relaxation with recursive McCormick linearization for trilinear terms (for PM), ACOPF-QC (with extreme-point linearization, for ``E") or ACOPF-QC with \cycconstrs \ (for ``EC"), and those solutions are valid when all lines in the network are switched on.
+Those initial feasible solutions are obtained by solving ACOPF-QC relaxation with recursive McCormick linearization for trilinear terms (for {\cblue ``P"}), ACOPF-QC (with extreme-point linearization, for ``E") or ACOPF-QC with \cycconstrs \ (for ``EC"), and those solutions are valid when all lines in the network are switched on.

-We run PGLib instances with up to 300 buses under typical operating conditions (TYP), as well as cases with small angle-difference conditions (SAD) and congested operating conditions (API).
-In Table \ref{tab: ots} we present results for cases that are solved in the 2-hour time limit (within 0.1\% optimality tolerance) for ``E".
-The performance measures we use for comparison include optimality gap and runtime.
+We run PGLib instances with up to 300 buses under typical operating conditions (TYP), as well as cases with small angle-difference conditions (SAD) and congested operating conditions (API) {\dblue , which are all created by \citep{babaeinejadsarookolaee2019power}.
+More specifically, the TYP cases are base cases with no change in the standard PGLib-OPF networks.
+The SAD cases modify the TYP cases by reducing the voltage angle difference on all branches of the standard networks, while the API cases modify the TYP cases by increasing active power demand throughout the standard networks.}

+In Table \ref{tab: ots} we present results for cases that are solved in the 2-hour time limit (within 0.1\% optimality tolerance) for ``E". {\cblue As shown in Table \ref{tab: rel_gap_ots} of the Online Supplement, which provides the relative gap at termination for all PGLib instances up to 300 buses, instances not solved by ``E" are also unsolved by other methods.} The performance measures we use for comparison include optimality gap and runtime.
 We put ``ns." for the optimality gaps of cases that are not solved to 0.1\% optimality tolerance within the time limit, and ``tl." for the runtime of test cases that hit the time limit.

-The optimality gap is calculated by (UB - LB)/LB*100 where LB is the optimal value from relaxations of ACOTS, and UB is an upper bound for ACOTS.
-For UB, we take the minimum of \textit{local optimal values} of the following three types of upper bounding models: \BI \I Non-convex ACOTS model \eqref{eq:ACOTS}.
-Here, note that within the time limit (2 hours), Juniper fails to find feasible solutions for many instances. \I Non-convex ACOPF model with all lines switched on. \I Non-convex ACOPF model with the set of lines switched off, as indicated by the ACOTS-QC solutions. \EI We highlight with boldface the optimality gaps improved after the relaxations are tightened.
-All comparisons are between two adjacent columns in the table. {\cblack We also highlight the reduced runtimes of our branch-and-cut algorithm (in ECB*).}
+The optimality gap is calculated by (UB - LB)/UB$\times$100 where LB is the optimal value from relaxations of ACOTS, and UB is an upper bound for ACOTS.
+For UB, we take the minimum of \textit{local optimal values} of the following {\cblue four types of methods}: \BI \I {\cblue Non-convex ACOTS model \eqref{eq:ACOTS} with the Knitro solver.} \I Non-convex ACOTS model \eqref{eq:ACOTS} {\cblue with the Juniper solver}. \I Non-convex ACOPF model with all lines switched on. \I Non-convex ACOPF model with the set of lines switched off, as indicated by the ACOTS-QC solutions. \EI